EXCLUSIVE-Thailand's KBank in talks to buy Vietnam lender in up to $1 bln deal - sources

 The Bangkok-based lender, also called KBank, hopes to become one of Vietnam's top 20 banks in terms of assets by 2027.
 It has total assets worth $119.7 billion, second only to Bangkok Bank BBL.BK in Thailand, Refinitiv data showed.

-A potential deal would underscore a trend of consolidations in Asia's finance sector and make KBank's the second-largest M&A transaction in Vietnam's financial industry this year after the sale of a $1.5 billion stake in Vietnam Prosperity Joint Stock Commercial Bank VPB.HM to Japan's Sumitomo Mitsui 8316.T in March, according to Refinitiv data.
+A potential deal would underscore a trend of consolidation in Asia's finance sector and make KBank's M&A transaction the second largest in Vietnam's financial industry this year after the sale of a $1.5 billion stake in Vietnam Prosperity Joint Stock Commercial Bank VPB.HM to Japan's Sumitomo Mitsui 8316.T in March, according to Refinitiv data.

 "KBank is currently operating KBank Biz Loan solution, a credit service for small-scale retail stores.
 The potential deal with Home Credit will enable the bank to promote access to financial services for small business clients," said one of the sources familiar with the matter.